GetStream/stream-chat-android/README.md

 The best place to start is the [Android Chat Tutorial](https://getstream.io/tutorials/android-chat/#java).
 It teaches you how to use this SDK and also shows how to make frequently required changes.
 You can use either [Java](https://getstream.io/tutorials/android-chat/#java) or [Kotlin](https://getstream.io/tutorials/android-chat/#kotlin) depending on your preference.

-## Clone the Github Example App
+## Sample App

-This repo includes a fully functional example app.
-To run the example app:
+This repo includes a fully functional example app featuring threads, reactions, typing indicators, optimistic UI updates and offline storage.
+To run the sample app start by cloning this repo:

 ```shell
 git clone git@github.com:GetStream/stream-chat-android.git
 ```

-Open the project in Android Studio and set up your emulator (we're using Pixel 3, API 29 at the moment).
+Next download android studio and open up the stream-chat-android folder.
+You'll want to run the stream-chat-android-sample app.
 Note that the Gradle sync process can take some time when you first open the project.

 ## Docs
 This SDK consists of the following modules / artifacts: